Megaparsec tutorial

 We explored in details how to construct parsers, but we haven’t inspected

-the functions that allow us to run them, except for parseTest
+the functions that allow us to run them, except for parseTest.

 Traditionally, the “default” function to run a parser from your program has

-is actually a synonym for runParser
+been parse.
+But parse is actually a synonym for runParser:

 runParser